Healthcare in Canada: Benefits and features

 Canada (with the exception of the province of Quebec) is one of the few countries with a universal healthcare system that does not include coverage of prescription medication (other such countries are Russia and some of the former USSR republics).
 Residents of Quebec who are covered by the province's public prescription drug plan pay an annual premium of $0 to $660 when they file their Quebec income tax return.

-Due to changes in the past two decades, at least some provinces have introduced some universal prescription drug insurance.
+Over the past two decades, at least some provinces have introduced some universal prescription drug insurance.
 Nova Scotia has Family Pharmacare, introduced in 2008 by Rodney MacDonald's Progressive Conservative government.
 However, residents do not automatically receive it through their health care as they must register separately for it, and it covers a limited range of prescriptions.
 No premiums are charged.
 A deductible and out-of-pocket maximum for copayments are set as a percentage of taxable income of two years before.

 Pharmaceutical medications are covered by public funds in some provinces for the elderly or indigent, through employment-based private insurance or paid for out-of-pocket.
 In Ontario, eligible medications are provided at no cost for covered individuals aged 24 and under.
 Most drug prices are negotiated with suppliers by each provincial government to control costs but more recently, the Council of the Federation announced an initiative for select provinces to work together to create a larger buying block for more leverage to control costs of pharmaceutical drugs.
 More than 60 percent of prescription medications are paid for privately in Canada.
-Family physicians ("General Practitioners") are chosen by individuals.
+Family physicians ("General Practitioners") are assigned to individuals using provincial waitlist registry systems.
 If a patient wishes to see a specialist or is counseled to see a specialist by their GP, a referral is made by a GP in the local community.
-Preventive care and early detection are considered critical and yearly checkups are recommended for everyone.
+Preventive care and early detection are considered critical.